hydroshare/hydroshare/README.md

 - `start`: Starts all containers as defined in the `docker-compose.yml` file (and nginx if applicable).
 - `stop`: Stops all containers as defined in the `docker-compose.yml` file.
 - `update_index`: Updates the solr/haystack index in a non-interactive way.

+#### Testing and Debugging

+Tests are run via normal Django tools and conventions.
+However, you should use the `hsctl` script mentioned abouve with the `managepy` command.
+For example: `./hsctl managepy test hs_core.tests.api.rest.test_resmap --keepdb`.

+There are currently over 600 tests in the system, so it is highly recommended that you run the test suites separately from one another.

+#### Local iRODS

+Coming Soon

+#### Local HTTPS

+Coming Soon

 ## API